ppy/osu-wiki/wiki/Main_page/en.md

 # Beatmap [submission](/wiki/Beatmapping/Beatmap_submission) and [ranking](/wiki/Beatmap_ranking_procedure)

-Ranking is the process of obtaining a leaderboard for a beatmap, which makes it more popular and well-recognised.
+Ranking is the process of obtaining a leaderboard for a beatmap.
 Discover the ranking process, how to increase your chances to succeed through beatmap reviews and the procedures for quality control.
 Alternatively, you could try to get your map loved.

 [Mappers' Guild](/wiki/Community/Mappers_Guild) • [Project Loved](/wiki/Community/Project_Loved)